artivis/artivis.github.io/content/post/2020/dotfiles.md

 Before closing this post, let me give you one last tip.
-Because we made our containerized workflow rather seamless with our host, it can be easy to loose track of which shell is in a container and which is not.
+Because we made our containerized workflow rather seamless with our host, it can be easy to lose track of which shell is in a container and which is not.
 To differentiate them, add the following to your `.bashrc`:
 ```bash
 function prompt_lxc_header()